Videos and text by TIM FAULKNER/ecoRI News staff

 During the more than two-hour hearing July 18 in front of a packed and mostly well-mannered crowd in the Burrillville High School auditorium, Raimondo steered clear of her previously stated hardline support for the nearly 1,000-megawatt Clear River Energy Center, saying only that she recognizes the need for natural-gas power and that the fossil fuel is a “piece of the puzzle” needed to meet energy demand.

 The governor also stated her support for moving “as fast as possible” to renewable energy, but that she lacked authority to approve or deny what would be the state’s largest power plant and the second in Burrillville.
-The application should follow the yearlong process established by the state Energy Facilities Siting Board (EFSB), she said.
+The application should follow the yearlong process established by the state Energy Facility Siting Board (EFSB), she said.

 “I don’t have a vote on that board.
 However, I am serious about giving you the opportunity tonight to air your concerns and I’m very serious about listening to those concerns,” Raimondo said, adding that she urged residents to speak out at upcoming public hearings.